Bridge to the Sun (The Secret Role of the Japanese Americans Who Fought in the Pacific in World War II)

 Henderson reveals, in riveting detail, the harrowing untold story of the Nisei and their major contributions in the war of the Pacific, through six Japanese American soldiers.
 After the war, these soldiers became translators and interrogators for war crime trials, and later helped to rebuild Japan as a modern democracy and a pivotal U.S. ally.

-Unlike Amazon and other retailers who may also offer Bridge to the Sun (The Secret Role of the Japanese Americans Who Fought in the Pacific in World War II) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Bridge to the Sun (The Secret Role of the Japanese Americans Who Fought in the Pacific in World War II), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details